cuonglm/cuonglm.xyz/content/post/inlstaticinit2.md

 ### Prologue

-In [last](/post/inlstaticinit), I talked about an upgrading node for go1.20, which has many regression bugs due to in-complete implementation of inlining static init.
+In [previous post](/post/inlstaticinit), I talked about an upgrading node for go1.20, which has many regression bugs due to in-complete implementation of inlining static init.
 The issue is now fixed, and will be enabled by default again for go1.21 version.

 ### The problem